 2.3 Card Type

-2.4.2 The color of a card deals with limitations on playing cards.
+2.4.2 The color of a card may be relevant with regards to restrictions on playing cards.
 Refer to the 'Playing a Card' section later in these rules.

 2.5.1 Info on traits.
-Only character cards have traits.
+Only character cards have this information.

 2.5.2 Traits do not have special meanings in the rules themselves.
 Other cards may affect cards based on these traits.